eaugustine/Sketch-Color-Contrast-Analyzer/README.md

 # Color Contrast Analyzer for Sketch

-This Sketch plugin is based on Florian Schulz's [Color Contrast Analyser] (https://github.com/getflourish/Sketch-Color-Contrast-Analyser).A Sketch plugin that calculates the color contrast of two layers and evaluates it against MCOE's guidelines.
+This Sketch plugin is based on Florian Schulz's [Color Contrast Analyser] (https://github.com/getflourish/Sketch-Color-Contrast-Analyser).
+It calculates the color contrast of two layers and evaluates them against MCOE's guidelines.
 If only a single layer is selected, than it will calculate with its artboard background color.
 The test may pass or fail because of a lack of contrast.
-And even when you do not need to meet the requirements, you see the actual ratio so you know how far off you are.
+When you do not need to meet the requirements, you see the actual ratio so you know how far off you are.
 This might help you design accessible content.

 <img src="./Sketch-Color-Contrast.png" width="450px" alt="Sketch Color Contrast"" />